alex9smith/agile-alerter/README.md

 ## TODO

-- eventbridge trigger
+- Make the budget alert optional
-- pricing disclaimer
+- Tag all resources
-- application architecture
+- Make the budget alert filter by tag